nto4/VsCodeTestGenerator/README.md

 # Demo

- Generate test file for check your input and botton field
+ Generate test file for check your input and button field

 ![Hg](images/demo.gif)